NativeScript/docs-v8/advanced-concepts.md

 ### Extending the Android Application

-1. Create a new TypeScript file in your app folder - name it `application.android.ts` or `application.android.js` if you are using plain JS.
+1. Create a new TypeScript file in the root of your project folder - name it `application.android.ts` or `application.android.js` if you are using plain JS.
    ::: tip Note
    Note the \*.android suffix - we want this file packaged for Android only.
    :::